angell-co/Portal/README.md

 ![Banner](resources/img/banner.png)

-Preview your content on tablet & mobile and add additional target templates for users to switch to, all within the primary Live Preview window.
+Preview your content on tablet & mobile in the device emulator and add additional target templates for users to switch to, all within the primary Live Preview window.

 ![Screenshot](resources/img/screenshot.png)